About How The LIT Was Produced

 other kinds of ellipses as well to demonstrate apostle

-Paul's flow of thought.
+Paul's flow of thought and meaning.

 As I've